shouldsee/python-singular-pipe/README.md

 ### Dependencies:

+- A pip manager compatible with PEP 508 URL requirements see [examples](https://www.python.org/dev/peps/pep-0508/#examples):
+  - For python3, this means `python3 -m pip install --upgrade pip>=18.1` (see pip3 [changelog](https://pip.pypa.io/en/stable/news/#id245))
+  - For python2, err python2 is not yet supported
-- Optional: singularity >= 3.5.3 to use singular_pipe.base.singularity_run(). (try to install with `bash install_singular.sh /opt/singularity`, assuming ubuntu and use sudo for apt packages)
+- Optional: singularity >= 3.5.3 to use `singular_pipe.types.LoggedSingularityExecCommand()`. (try to install with `bash install_singular.sh /opt/singularity`, assuming ubuntu and use sudo for apt packages)
-- Optional: dot binary for plotting DAG.(try install with `sudo apt install -y graphviz`)
+- Optional: dot binary for plotting graphs with `singular_pipe.graph.plot_simple_graph()`.(try install with `sudo apt install -y graphviz`)
 - see requirements.txt

 ### Install